 What you can do

 Gopher tortoises are a threatened species and are protected by law in Florida.
 It is illegal to relocate or move them from their home area without a FWC permit.
 The best way to help minimize the risk of spreading disease into other populations is to leave tortoises where they occur.
 If you want to help a tortoise that is crossing a road, move it in the direction it is heading, but keep it in the same location and be aware of your own safety.
-If you see an ill tortoise in a wild habitat or an urban area, contact the nearest FWC office to provide location information.
+Report the information to FWC if you encounter a sick, injured or dead tortoise.

 The FWC, its partners, and communities across Florida are helping to ensure the long-term survival of this species by implementing a number of conservation actions, including disease research and education, outlined in the Gopher Tortoise Management Plan.